AllYourBot/hostedgpt/README.md

 ![](./public/logo_full_blue.jpg)

-# HostedGPT v0.6
+# HostedGPT

-HostedGPT is a free, open-source alternative to ChatGPT.
+HostedGPT is a free, open-source alternative to ChatGPT also supporting other providers (Anthropic, Google, Llama, Groq, etc.).
 It's a Ruby on Rails app so you can run it on any server or even your own computer.
-Just bring your own OpenAI API key.
+Just bring your own API keys.

 This app is designed to be incredibly easy for ChatGPT users to switch.
-All the features you expect are here plus it supports Claude 3 and GPT-4 in a single app.
+All the features you expect are here plus it supports Claude 4 and GPT-5 (and others) in a single app.
 You can also switch assistants in the middle of a conversation!

 This project is led by an experienced rails developer, but I'm actively looking for contributors to help!

 ## Top features of HostedGPT

-- **Use GPT-4 and Claude 3 without two $20 / month subscriptions, you don't even need a single $20 subscription!** You only pay as much as you use.
-The HostedGPT app is free so you just pay for your GPT-4 and Claude 3 API usage.
+- **Use GPT-5 and Claude 4 (and others) without two $20 / month subscriptions, you don't even need a single $20 subscription!** You only pay as much as you use.
+The HostedGPT app is free so you just pay for your OpenAI and Anthropic API usage.
 - **A very polished interface with great mobile support** You can "install" on your mobile phone by opening your instance of HostedGPT in your Safari browser, tapping the Share icon, and then selecting "Add to Home Screen".
 - **You will never hit the '_You've reached the current usage cap_' errors**.
+- **Collect and easily search all of your conversions** You can search across conversations and providers.

 ### Watch a short demo